24 days of Hackage, 2015: day 20: dimensional: type-checked computation on physical quantities with units

 required pace to finish a race in a certain time, so I decided to play

-to express a simple calculation.
+with using dimensional to express a simple calculation.

 Given a goal 5K time and a target racing stride rate (180 steps per minute), I calculate the stride length required.